cardeapay/stack/docs/srs/srs.md

 Together, they form the **Cardea Platform**.

-What is mentioned as the **Cardea user** is a business member with a pro account on the platform.
-It has the ability to create/join/edit organizations and setup payment channels on their applications.

-What is mentioned as the **Dapp user** is a user that has a normal account and uses its credit card to pay for transactions on the Ethereum Blockchain.

 ## 2.2.
 Product Functions
 <a name="2_2_product_functions"></a>

 The product provides an infrastructure for businesses using the Ethereum Virtual Machine to host and run Smart Contracts and wanting to enable credit card payments for their users.
-The role of the platform is to properly handle user input, payment and informations in order to translate everything into an Ethereum transaction.
+The role of the platform is to properly handle user input, payment and information in order to translate everything into an Ethereum transaction.

 The product is perfectly suited for users not wanting to pay with cryptocurrencies for a payable Smart Contract method call, and could be a very good onboarding solution as it does not disable the possibility to use cryptocurrencies for the same actions.